Disabling Control Panel Using Group Policy

 In the window that opens, select Enable and click OK.

-Don’t forget to apply this applet by running the gpupdate /force in CMD and the others.
+Don’t forget to apply this applet by running gpupdate /force in CMD, along with the others.